Skip To Main Content

-Every second on the production line is precious.
+Every second counts on a production line.
 However, producing a product not only quickly but accurately and traceably is an integral part of the quality chain.
 This is where two technologies come into play: laser marking and inkjet coding .

-Both methods can print dates, serial numbers, batch codes, QR codes, or Data Matrix on products.
-However, which technology is more suitable for each industry directly impacts both quality and cost.
+Both methods can print the date, serial number, batch code, QR code, or Data Matrix onto the product.
+However, which technology is advantageous in which sector directly affects both quality and cost.

-In this article, we compare laser marking and inkjet coding in terms of technical, economic and application aspects and how Electrojet Technology guides you to the right solution .
+This article compares laser marking and inkjet coding from technical, economic, and application perspectives, and how Electrojet Technology guides users to the right solution .

 1. Laser Marking: The Technology of Permanence

 Laser marking creates permanent marks without touching the surface.
-It uses light energy to alter or burn the surface material, creating a visible code.
+It alters or burns the material on the surface with light energy, creating a visible code.

 Advantages

-Permanence: The code will not fade or deteriorate throughout the life of the product.
+Permanence: The code will not fade or deteriorate for the life of the product.

-Consumable-free operation: No ink, solvents, or labels required.
+Consumable-free operation: No ink, solvents, or labels are required.

 High contrast: Clear readability even on hard surfaces such as metal, plastic, and glass.

-Low maintenance: No head cleaning required because it's a non-contact system.
+Low maintenance: No printhead cleaning is required due to the contactless system.

 Disadvantages